Njanderson/548/hw1/hw1b.md

     stall-reason = waw-stall
 ```

+But this code has some deficiencies.
+For example, it does not differentiate between delays from a data cache miss and just data cache latency.
+Similarly it does not differentiate between icache miss stalls and branch taken or branch mispredict stalls.
+Extra brownie points if you figure these out.

 ## Infrastructure

 What we're asking you to do is not particularly easy, but hey, you're taking a UW grad quals class, and when you complete this assignment, you will understand Ariane very well, and the Ariane core will